-The first floor is dedicated to the Piccard family.
-August Piccard invented the first tourist submarine on Lake Geneva, put into service in 1964, the year of the Swiss National Exhibition in Lausanne.
-The Museum also presents the incredible feats achieved by the Piccards in the sea and in the stratosphere.
+The upper floor is dedicated to the Piccard family, whose first tourist submarine was invented by Auguste Piccard and commissioned in 1964 during the National Exhibition in Lausanne.
+The exhibition also shows other incredible masterpieces by the Piccard family, whether in the deep sea or in the stratosphere.

-The museums of Nyon are open and free on 1st, 2nd and 3rd January
+The museums of Nyon are open and free from 1st to 3rd January.